 The evidence tells us that high quality teaching is the most important factor when it comes to improving attainment outcomes, particularly for disadvantaged pupils.
 We will focus on developing teaching practice over a sustained period.
 EEF recommends that 50% of pupil premium funding is used to support this.
-We have added our Covid recovery funding to this too (£5,364).
 This will include:

-- improving literacy and mathematics outcomes; - Implementing a new Phonics scheme - securing effective professional development; - developing the curriculum further to ensure it engages and inspires enabling children to become enthusiastic learners.
+- Embedding the new phonics scheme and introducing a spelling scheme - Developing provision in the EYFS through Communication Champions and Storytime Maths - Securing effective professional development across the school - Developing the curriculum further to ensure it engages and inspires enabling children to become enthusiastic learners.